barbeque/clean-mibbit-log/README.md

 Known Issues
 ---
 * It expects a buffer of just IRC logs; bad things may happen if something is more complicated
-* It might not understand timestamps inside IRC log lines.
-This has not been tested excessively.
-Sublime doesn't seem to distinguish line-by-line as the regex ^ wording doesn't work the way I expected it to.